Chapter 58 BWV 9 Es ist das Heil uns kommen her

 Flute and oboe, opening bars.

 The upper strings, for once, have a subordinate role, largely articulating the chords on the two weaker beats of the bar.
 They are thus unobtrusive and undemanding but they still make an occasional civilized contribution to the musical discussion without drawing undue attention to themselves.
-All these features combine in a particularly subtle piece of orchestration from a composer clearly at the height of his powers.
+All these features combine in a particularly subtle piece of orchestration from a composer clearly at his most subtle.

 The sopranos declaim the chorale melody and the textual theme is simple and direct—-our good works help us not at all, for Jesus recognizes only our faith.
 The two wind instruments dominate from the beginning through to the complete reprise of the ritornello at the end, with barely a breathing space between!

 As is so often the case in these fantasias, the writing for the three lower voices is complex and illuminative of the text.
 For the first four phrases there is little variety; they enter imitatively, always in the order A, T, B. Each voice takes a quaver idea borrowed from the flute in bar 3, soon to melt into flowing semi-quavers also accessed from the ritornello material.

 But the remaining three phrases are set differently, not only from the first four but also from each other.
 In the fifth (from bar 85) the tenor and alto parts move in parallel, supported by the basses, underlining the important message that true Faith looks to Jesus.
 There are no complex contrapuntal devices and no semi-quaver lines to complicate the texture; the composer takes pains to ensure that the words are articulated as clearly as possible.